H.A. and Margret Rey's Wedding Announcement

 For more information on H. A. and Margret Rey:

-H. A. and Margret Rey Papers, McCain Library and Archives, The University of Southern Mississippi, Hattiesburg, MS.
+H. A. and Margret Rey Papers, Special Collections, University Libraries, The University of Southern Mississippi, Hattiesburg, MS.